tannukumari14/weather-app-react/README.md

-##Project title and description:
+## Project Title and Description:
 Title: Weather App
+Description:
-Description: A weather forecasting app fetches data from a weather API and displays current weather conditions, forecasts, and weather alerts.
+A weather forecasting app that fetches data from a weather API and displays current weather conditions, forecasts, and weather alerts.

-##installation and setup instructions:
+## Installation and Setup Instructions:
-This App requires a next js project
-I have created a project named Weather App in Next JS with
+This app requires a Next.js project.
+I have created a project named "Weather App" in Next.js with the command:
 command:
-npx create-next-app Weather App.
+npx create-next-app Weather App

-##Technologies used.
+## Technologies used.
 1. Next.js: A React framework for server-side rendering, static site generation, and building optimized web applications.
-2. Bootstrap: for media query
+2. Bootstrap: Used for responsive design and media queries.
-3. API: OpenWeatherMap API: An API to fetch weather data including current weather, forecasts, and other related information.
+3. OpenWeatherMap API: An API to fetch weather data including current weather, forecasts, and other related information.
-4. State Management React Hooks: For managing state and lifecycle in functional components.
+4. React Hooks: For managing state and lifecycle in functional components.
-5. Build and Deployment
-Vercel: A platform for deploying Next.js applications, known for its seamless integration with Next.js.
+5. Vercel: A platform for deploying Next.js applications, known for its seamless integration with Next.js.

-##Features and functionalities.
+## Features and functionalities.
-1. The Weather App has features like showing current weather, forecasts, and weather alerts by clicking on the search button.
+1. Current Weather and Forecasts: The Weather App shows current weather conditions, forecasts, and weather alerts when the search button is clicked.
-2. Having Flags that show the current Temperature, description, sunset, sunrise
+2. Flags: Displays the current temperature, description, sunset, and sunrise times using flag icons.
-3. Media query for desktop and mobile view.
+3. Responsive Design: Media queries are used to ensure the app is responsive and works well on both desktop and mobile views.